laconbass/good-practices/README.md

 This document has several parts which group topics and provide resources to introduce them.
 Each topic has two special subsections:

-- *Dilemma*: A decision that must be done.
-Introduces the existing solutions.
+- *Dilemma*: A question representing a decision that must be done.
 - *Conclusion*: The decision and arguments for how and why.
-If needed, a new option is created here, either from scratch or by merging some of the existing ones.

 Part 1: The development process
 ===============================